What’s the Difference Between State and Federal Criminal Court?

-If you’re facing a criminal investigation in the Charlotte area, Randall & Stump, PLLC should be your first call.
+If you’re facing a criminal investigation in the Charlotte area, Randall & Stump, Criminal Defense Attorneys should be your first call.
 Our lawyers understand that we’re also fighting for your case, we’re fighting for you.
 To schedule a free and confidential case consultation, contact us today at (980) 237-4579.

 The Origins of State and Federal Criminal Courts